Evaluating Large Language Models for Line-Level Vulnerability Localization: Threats to Validity

 \section{Threats to Validity}

 \textbf{Internal}: A primary internal threat to our study's validity involves the dataset utilized for evaluating the LLMs.
 There exists a possibility of a data leak problem, which could inadvertently bias the models' performance.
-However, certain LLMs, such as CodeBERT, which were not pre-trained on languages like C/C++ or Solidity, still work well.
-This suggests that these models can indeed learn and generalize underlying vulnerability patterns through fine-tuning.
-Furthermore, our careful collection of Solidity data, which has minimal time overlap with the pre-training datasets of most evaluated LLMs including GPT-3.5 and GPT-4, can also help accurately reflect their inherent capabilities.
+However, certain LLMs, such as CodeBERT, which were not pre-trained on languages like C/C++ or Solidity, still perform well.
+This suggests that these models can learn and generalize vulnerability patterns through fine-tuning.
+Furthermore, the Big-Vul dataset used in part of our evaluation has known quality issues as reported by Croft et al.~\cite{croft2023data}, including labeling noise, inconsistent vulnerability annotations, and potential duplications.
+These issues may affect the reliability of the ground-truth labels and, consequently, the validity of our results.
+To mitigate this, we complement Big-Vul with the SC-LOC dataset, which is independently constructed and curated, and we caution that the inherent limitations of Big-Vul may still influence certain findings.

 Another internal threat concerns the design and selection of prompts used in our experiments.
 While we have undertaken empirical exploration to devise prompts that ensure the correct response format and content relevance, we cannot guarantee that the chosen prompts are universally optimal.
 Future work will involve more extensive exploration into prompt engineering techniques to refine this aspect.

-\textbf{External}: On the external front, the threat to validity largely centers around the re-implementation of baseline models, such as the Transformer and LLMAO.
+\textbf{External}: On the external front, the threat to validity largely centers around the reproduction of baseline models, such as VELVET and LineVul.
 To mitigate it, we have diligently reviewed relevant literature and available open-source implementations to guide our adaptation process.
 The potential for variability in the broader applicability of our findings also threatens the validity.
 The specific configurations, datasets, and models chosen for this study may not cover all possible scenarios or reflect the diversity of real-world software development environments.
-Therefore, while our results shed light on LLMs' effectiveness and AVL strategies, we advise caution in generalizing these findings across varied contexts, vulnerability types, or programming languages not explicitly covered in this research.
+Therefore, while our results shed light on LLMs' effectiveness and AVL strategies, we advise caution in generalizing these findings.